flutter/plugins/packages/url-launcher/README.md

 # url_launcher

-A Flutter plugin project for launching a URL.
+A Flutter plugin for launching a URL.

 ## Getting Started